 "Some of it might have to do with their own immune system and how their body reacted to the first infection," she continued.
 "There might be some individual-specific traits ...
 With four cases, it's impossible to figure that out."

-There's still a lot to "tease out" about immunity at this stage, Dr. Allison Agwu, an infectious disease physician at John Hopkins in Baltimore, Maryland, told TODAY.
+There's still a lot to "tease out" about immunity at this stage, Dr. Allison Agwu, an infectious disease physician at John Hopkins in Baltimore, Maryland, told TODAY in September.
 "We have been challenged in finding hard-and-fast rules (for COVID-19) ...
 In some diseases, we can say definitely we know this equals that.
 We don't have those for this disease."

 Still, there are few enough reinfection reports at this stage that Forman believes "there is some durable immunity of some type that prevents people from getting sick," he said.